rjsaidi/Welcome-to-MATH-217/README.md

 - Use this quarto document to learn about linear and multiple linear regression:
      - [Chapter 11-12 Quarto Document](./chapter11-12statisticalinference.qmd)

-## Unit 8 - Foundations for Inference Continued
+## Unit 5 - Foundations for Inference Continued
 We continue to explore foundations for inference, modeling, and decision errors.
 Let's get started!

 - Use these notes to get started on inference with mathematical models:     [**Chapter 13 Notes - Inference Using Mathematical Models**](./Math217_notes_ch13.pdf)
 - Use this quarto document to learn about inference using mathematical models and understanding decision errors:
      - [Chapter 13-14 Quarto Document](./chapter13-14statisticalinference.qmd)

+## Unit 6 - Exam 1

-## Unit 9 - Inference for Categorical Variables
+## Unit 7 - Inference for Categorical Variables
 We will specifically explore statistical inference for categorical variables.
 Let's get started!

 - Use these notes to explore inference for single proportions:     [**Chapter 16 Notes - Inference for Single Proportions**](./Math217_notes_ch16.pdf)